Lakers Care and Share

 Student Food and Housing Insecurity Advisory Committee

-Led by Mr. Jeff Jacobs, Dean of Students, the committee was charged with assisting the university in enhancing its programs and services related to addressing student food and housing insecurity.
+The Student Food and Housing Insecurity Advisory Committee is charged with assisting the university in enhancing its programs and services related to addressing student food and housing insecurity.

 The U.S. Department of Agriculture defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 A national study conducted by the National Student Campaign Against Hunger and Homelessness indicates that almost half of college students report that they have experienced food insecurity.